-There are three main differences between Residential and Industrial Heated Mats.
+There are three main differences between Residential and PRO Snow Melting Mats

-- The rubber material that is used for the Industrial Mats is more durable than the thermoplastic material used in the Residential Mats.
+Material Type: The rubber material used for the Industrial Mats is more durable than the thermoplastic material used in the Residential Mats.
 As a result, the Industrial Mats are better suited for high traffic areas with hundreds of people walking on them every day.
 The Residential Mats are meant to handle a few people a day.

-- The Residential Mats only come in 2 sizes - 20" x 60" (walkway mat) and 10" x 30" (stair mat) - and will likely be too small for most industrial applications.
+Size of Mats: The Residential Mats come in a variety of sizes perfect for the use-by-location (Walkway Mats: 20x60, 30x60, Stair Mats: 10x30, 10x48, 10x60).
+These sizes are sized for residential use and are likely be too small for most industrial applications.
 The Industrial Mats come in a variety of lengths and widths and can be made in custom sizes (see below for more details on size).

 The cost to operate the HeatTrak mat depends on the size of the mat.
 On average, each mat costs approximately $0.15 an hour to operate.
 Assuming the mat is on for 4-6 hours per snow day, the approximate cost per snow day to operate is between $0.60 and $0.90.

-The mats are very durable and are designed to be left outside for the entire winter season.
+The mats are very durable and are engineered to be left out all winter long.
 The winter elements will not harm the mat in any way.

 The mats only need to be left on during the snowfall and/or for a period of time after the snowfall.
 Best is to have an electrician wire the outlet to a switch inside the home/facility or to a snow sensor/controller (see below).
 This way the mats can be turned on and off from inside.
 It is preferable not to remove the mats from the outlet during the winter.